-Leasehold premises in Andover with more than one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and maintenance charges merit it.
+Leasehold premises in Andover with in excess of 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and maintenance charges merit it.

 | Lender | Requirement |